r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Its host of **intelligent features** brings top SEO capabilities in your hands that were previously out of reach.
 The **smart automation** features give you the **power of an entire SEO team** with just a few clicks.
 A **well thought out design, powerful features, and years of development** by the MyThemeShop squad make Rank Math SEO a game-changing SEO plugin that will level the SEO playing field in your favor to help increase traffic.

-### Rank Math SEO beats all of its competitors hands down. ###
+### Rank Math SEO beats all of its competitors, hands down. ###

-See the features which are exclusive to Rank Math SEO plugin and to understand why Rank Math SEO is possibly the **Best SEO Plugin for WordPress**.
+See the features which are exclusive to the Rank Math SEO plugin and understand why Rank Math SEO is possibly the **Best SEO Plugin for WordPress**.

 * **Setup Wizard (Easy to follow)**
 Rank Math SEO practically configures itself.
 Rank Math SEO features a [step-by-step installation and configuration wizard](https://rankmath.com/kb/how-to-setup/?utm_source=LP&utm_campaign=WP) that sets up SEO for WordPress perfectly.